public class KeyShare extends Extension implements java.lang.Cloneable

 ,secp384r1, secp521r1, ffdhe2048 and ffdhe3072 is created.
 However, when

-of a KeyShare extension an
+using the constructor of a KeyShare extension an

 empty KeyShare extension without any key share entries is created.
 Creating